-Do you dream of being a successful student and academic writer?
+Do you dream of being a successful academic writer in school?

-You’re probably reading this because you want to be a student who writes A+ essays and papers or something that shows you’re an expert on what you study.
-Well, the first part of becoming a great academic writer in school is wanting to become one.
+Do you want to write amazing essays and research papers?
+The first piece to becoming a great academic writer in school is wanting to be one.
 But the rest of how you advance your academic writing is through the actions you take every day.

-Here are 10 tips that will help accomplish this, and become a person who writes essays, papers and research projects people are excited to read.
+Here are 10 tips that will help you become a successful student that writes essays, papers and research projects that show your expertise.

 10 Tips to Help You Become a Great Academic Writer